New thinking about RTI within the MTSS framework

 For intermediate grades (3rd–5th), allow 12–18 weeks at a minimum.

 At the secondary level (6th–high school), a minimum of 18+ weeks could be required to observe and understand lasting changes in academic progress.

 During the weeks of intervention, Star 360 is administered at least five times to reach psychometrically sound progress monitoring decisions.
 The aim is to balance the need for quality data with a need to protect instructional time and make the right decision about the student.

 We encourage you to continue in ongoing thinking and discussion about RTI within the MTSS model.
-For a deeper dive into the new ways of thinking offered in this blog post, check out our recent webinar: A Conversation about MTSS: 3 Key Ideas Focusing on Response to Intervention.
+For a deeper dive into the new ways of thinking offered in this blog post, check out our free whitepaper, The Next Generation of Response to Intervention.

 Also, stay tuned for additional information and recommendations regarding progress monitoring and goal setting during the coming school year!